SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 ..
 Non-mandatory protocol requirements via @optional
 ..
 Checking for (and calling) optional implementations via optional binding and closures
-.. all dependent on the implementation of rdar://16101161
+.. all dependent on the implementation of rdar://16101161, "Optional protocol requirements for non-@objc protocols"

 ..
 Other things to be included:
 .. ----------------------------